The Dysfunctional Financial Market, Paradigm Shifts And One Average Retail Investor

 Source: calpensions.com

 So the answer to a monetary policy that has started reaching its limits was - fiscal policy.
-Lose monetary policy was substituted with lose fiscal one in the face of the tax reform.
+Loose monetary policy was substituted with loose fiscal one in the face of the tax reform.

 As the third LEI cycle begun in mid-2016, a couple of things happened: